BUPT/clubber.ml/.github/ISSUE_TEMPLATE/meeting-announcement.md

 #### Party Animals

 > List all members here except those who confirmed not coming.
-Put a * at the end of the members' name if they said _maybe_
+Put 🍺 instead of 🍻 in front of the members' name if they said _"maybe"_.
+Do not list them who said _"not this time"_.

 1. 🍻 @huan
-1. 🍺 @824zzy *
+1. 🍺 @824zzy

 ## Newcomers